Bliksempie/fractured-world/chronicles/006-07-fragments-of-wisdom-northern-africa-and-surrounds.md

 -->
 ### The Sand That Watches

-**Earlygame**: Collected from a traveler’s journal buried in a cracked oil drum south of Tripoli.
+**Earlygame**: Collected from a traveler's journal buried in a cracked oil drum south of Tripoli.

-> "You can’t bury the dead here.
+> "You can't bury the dead here.
 Not because they rise—but because the sand remembers them too clearly."

 *If analyzed, adds a Chronicle marker on anomaly-rich burial zones and memory-based distortions.*
 <!-- /fragment-meta -->